Every year thousands of bloggers invest in a blog planner of some description to help them plan their goals for the following 12 months.

 If however, you would like to see the progress of all the blog articles in a project management view, like Kanban, this is also possible.

-The beauty of this blog planner template is that you can manipulate it to behave in a way that gives you the most efficiency for blog planning.
+The beauty of this blog schedule planner is that you can manipulate it to behave in a way that gives you the most efficiency for blog planning.

 Here is an example of the editorial calendar from a different perspective just by creating a specific view.